hardwario/website/content/kits/multi-kit-ultimate.en.md

 optionalModules: ["sigfox","lora"]
 ---

-Become a real BigClown maker!
-With this kit, you’ll be able to build all BigClown projects including the CO2 Monitor.
+Become a real HARDWARIO maker!
+With this kit, you’ll be able to build all HARDWARIO projects including the CO2 Monitor.
 The kit also includes the Radio Dongle that will create a gateway for the devices you build.